NomiChirps/tplp2/README.md

 ## TODO / Notes

-- 32-bit aligned reads and writes are atomic.
-It would be nice to take advantage of that and avoid some locking.
 - [ ] Create a front panel UI (assignee: wembly :)
   - [x] Use [LVGL](https://lvgl.io)
   - [ ] runtime stats / logging screen